simonw/sqlite-utils/docs/python-api.rst

     db = Database(sqlite3.connect("my_database.db"))

-If you want to create an in-memory database, you con do so like this:
+If you want to create an in-memory database, you can do so like this:

 .. code-block:: python